DrMint/Litrato/README.md

 The goal of this project is to create an Android app capable of editing photos and saving those changes to the gallery.
 Here a list of the features:
 - Take or select an image: images can be obtained from the gallery, or directly from the camera.
-- Zoom and scroll: when the image is loaded, it is possible to zoom on it using two fingers, and then move around with one finger.
+- Zoom and scroll: it is possible to zoom on it using two fingers, and then move around with one finger.
 - Numerous filters: the app allows the user to apply a vast array of filters.
 - Highly optimized: all filters are using the latest technologies (such as RenderScript) to offer the best user experience.
 - Reset and save: the user can always undo all filters applied by clicking the Original button.
 They can also save the image.